daviddalpiaz/bsl/07-resampling.md

 ## Cross-Validation

-Instead of using a single test-train split, we instead look to use $K$-fold cross-validation.
+Instead of using a single estimation-validation split, we instead look to use $K$-fold cross-validation.

 $$
 \text{RMSE-CV}_{K} = \sum_{k = 1}^{K} \frac{n_k}{n} \text{RMSE}_k